-Standard file naming conventions should also be used.
-File names should not contain uppercase characters or the date (the directory in which the file resides will contain the date).
-File names should indicate the name of the model run, the cycle, the type of data the file contains, the resolution of the data (if applicable), other data related elements, the three-digit forecast hour the data represents (if applicable), and the file type.
+Standard file naming conventions must also be used.
+File names must not contain special characters, uppercase characters or the date (the directory in which the file resides will contain the date).
+File names must indicate the name of the model run, the cycle, the type of data the file contains, the resolution of the data (if applicable), other data related elements, the three-digit forecast hour the data represents (if applicable), and the file type.
 Please observe the following:

 - 1. Use periods to separate categories and use underscores to separate words within the same category - 2.
 Use a "p" in describing a "point" within a grid resolution.
 Ex.
 0.25 = 0p25 - 3.
-Include an "f" in front of the forecast hours model.tHHz.var\info.f###.domain.format
+Include an "f" in front of the forecast hours - 4.
+Pad forecast hours with zeros so that all files have the same number of digits model.tHHz.var_info.f###.domain.format

-- 4. Pad forecast hours with zeros so that all files have the same number of digits - 5.
-Output file names should be consistent across environments and application versions, so variables such as \$job, \$envir, and \$mode7\ver should not be used to define file names.
+5. Output file names must be consistent across environments and application versions, so variables such as \$job, \$envir, and \$mode1_ver must not be used to define file names.